The Myth of the Kraken

 At thirty feet or longer, with a ferocious beak and relentless tentacles, Architeuthis is a real sea monster come to life.
 Many people survive shark attacks every year, even by the feared Great White, but if the Kraken got hold of a human being, there would be no hope.
 What could be more terrifying?

 How about a bigger Kraken?

 The Colossal Squid

-The colossal squid grows even longer than the giant squid, and has nasty hooks on its tentacles instead of only suckers.
-First discovered in 1925, after almost a hundred years there is still little known about this monster.
+The colossal squid grows even longer than the giant squid and has nasty hooks on its tentacles instead of only suckers.
+First discovered in 1925, there is still little known about this monster after almost a hundred years.

-Like the giant squid it lives at great depths, and adult are preyed on by deep-diving whales.
+Like the giant squid, it lives at great depths, and adults are preyed on by deep-diving whales.
 The largest known specimen weighed in at over a thousand pounds, making this the largest cephalopod in the world.
 However, based on comparisons with the beaks found in the guts of sperm whales, even this massive specimen appears to be average size.

 It’s easy to see, though they are both cephalopods, these two squid are not closely related.
 They’re not even in the same genus, and the scientific name for the colossal squid is Mesonychoteuthis hamiltoni.

 If you’re worried about a huge, half-ton Kraken dragging you into the depths of the ocean, there is one piece of good news.
 Unlike the giant squid, which lives in various climates throughout the world where people are present, the colossal squid’s habitat is limited to the frigid waters of the southern oceans.
 It lives primarily around Antarctica, and its range doesn’t extend past the southern tips of Africa and South America.